Falling (LeBlanc and Carr song)

 "Falling" is a 1977 song by Lenny LeBlanc and Pete Carr.
 It was their highest-charting single, peaking at number 13 in the United States during the winter of 1978.
 It was the first of two charting singles from their Midnight Light LP.

 "Falling" spent 28 weeks on the American charts.
-On the Cash Box chart, the song reached number 11.
-"Falling" also hit number 11 on the Adult Contemporary chart as well as the Canadian Pop Singles chart.
+On Cash Box, the song reached number 11.
+"Falling" also hit number 11 on the Adult Contemporary chart as well as Canadian Pop Singles.